Playas del Coco in Costa Rica‘s Guanacaste Province is quickly becoming a major tourist destination, especially for retirees and older expats.

 The gallery — owned by Borucan Domingo Rojas and his wife Graceann — features artwork from more than eight artists in Boruca.

 Each mask in the gallery is signed by the artist and comes with a certificate of authenticity to prove you have a true Borucan mask that was purchased ethically from a Borucan artist.
 The majority of the money goes back to the artist, too!

 Visiting the gallery is an educational experience as well.
 Even if you’re not interested in purchasing the art they’re happy to talk about the indigenous history and culture of Costa Rica.If you're interested in indigenous #culture, you have to check out this art gallery in Costa Rica! #costarica Click To Tweet

 Ciao Bella is a small shop owned by a Canadian expat offering products from small businesses around Costa Rica, most of whom do not have their own shop.

 There’s a bit of everything fashion-related in Ciao Bella, including clothing and swimwear, jewelry, and accessories for men, women, and children.

 Some of the small businesses Ciao Bella works with include Bella Soap, Isa Mar Bathing Suits, Drusa Clothing, and Monkey Business.
 Each product is purchased directly from the artist to ensure fair payment and support of entrepreneurship, with new products being added every 2-3 days.

 Love unique souvenirs?
 Many of the pieces are even one-of-a-kind.

-When traveling, it’s important to support the local community whenever possible.
+When traveling to Costa Rica — any really anywhere — it’s important to support the local community whenever possible.
 For visitors to Playas del Coco, these four businesses allow you to do just that.